geodynamics/aspect/doc/sphinx/parameters/Material_20model.md

 **Pattern:** [Double 0...MAX_DOUBLE (inclusive)]

 **Documentation:** The reference temperature $T_0$.
 The reference temperature is used in the density calculation.
 Units: \si{\kelvin}.

-(parameters:Material_20model/Drucker_20Prager/Reference_20viscosity)=
-### __Parameter name:__ Reference viscosity
-**Default value:** 1e22

-**Pattern:** [Double 0...MAX_DOUBLE (inclusive)]

-**Documentation:** The reference viscosity that is used for pressure scaling.
-To understand how pressure scaling works, take a look at \cite{KHB12}.
-In particular, the value of this parameter would not affect the solution computed by \aspect{} if we could do arithmetic exactly; however, computers do arithmetic in finite precision, and consequently we need to scale quantities in ways so that their magnitudes are roughly the same.
-As explained in \cite{KHB12}, we scale the pressure during some computations (never visible by users) by a factor that involves a reference viscosity.
-This parameter describes this reference viscosity.

-For problems with a constant viscosity, you will generally want to choose the reference viscosity equal to the actual viscosity.
-For problems with a variable viscosity, the reference viscosity should be a value that adequately represents the order of magnitude of the viscosities that appear, such as an average value or the value one would use to compute a Rayleigh number.

-Units: \si{\pascal\second}.

 (parameters:Material_20model/Drucker_20Prager/Thermal_20conductivity)=
 ### __Parameter name:__ Thermal conductivity